Empty chairs, empty tables: Local restaurants face decrease in revenue

-Associate Vice President for Communications and University Relations Brian Whitson expressed hope that the businesses will prosper, but he did not agree with the Tribe Square proprietors’ claim that they are located on-campus.
+Associate Vice President for Communications and University Relations Brian Whitson pointed out that the Tribe Square restaurants are technically not located on-campus.

 “Understand there is a distinction between the College’s meal plans and the private restaurant leases at Tribe Square through the William & Mary Real Estate Foundation,” Whitson said in an email.
 “These are two separate entities — the College and Real Estate Foundation — and two separate decision makers.”